|Ferris Course||Ferris Course Title||Ferris Credit Hours||Transfer Course|

 Transfer Student Admission Requirements

-- Combined college or university GPA of 2.50 (on a 4.00 scale) from all institutions attended.
+- Combined college or university GPA of 2.35 (on a 4.00 scale) from all institutions attended.
+GPA based on completion of 12 credit hours or more.

 Select courses may be delivered online and/or in a mixed delivery format (i.e. a mix of online and face-to-face instruction at the Ferris Main Campus or at a statewide location).